addania/coding/src/pages/CSS.md

 color: red;
 }
 ```
-> There is only one way how to over-ride ID selector and namely by !importnat syntax.
-This was can overrride any CSS styling ans should be only used as a last resort (because this one is very hard to override).
+> There is only one way how to over-ride ID selector and namely by <code>!important</code> syntax.
+This can overrride any CSS styling and should be only used as a last resort (because this one is very hard to override).
 In the example below, the colour of header will be blue.
 HTML:
 ```
 <h1 class="headere">Hi</h1>